Nucleic acid thermodynamics: Nearest-neighbor method

 Values of ΔH° and ΔS° have been determined for the ten possible pairs of interactions.
 These are given in Table 1, along with the value of ΔG° calculated at 37 °C. Using these values, the value of ΔG37° for the DNA duplex shown above is calculated to be −22.4 kJ/mol.
 The experimental value is −21.8 kJ/mol.

 The parameters associated with the ten groups of neighbors shown in table 1 are determined from melting points of short oligonucleotide duplexes.
-Curiously, it works out that only eight of the ten groups are independent.
+It works out that only eight of the ten groups are independent.